vykt/liblain/docs/markdown/structs.md

 `maps_obj` is a 'backing file'/pathname based view of `map_entry` structures.
 It holds the backing file and every segment that belongs to it.
 See `proc(5)`.
 Created automatically.

 ### elements
-- `name`         : name of the backing file.
+- `name`         : name of the backing file for this object.
-- `basename`     : basename of backing file.
+- `basename`     : basename of backing file for this object.
 - `entry_vector` : vector of pointers to `maps_entry` structures belonging to this backing file.

 ### functions